-Auto Accident Claim Mistakes
+Auto Accident Lawsuit

 Did you know that there are more than 5 million auto accidents in the U.S. each year?
 Unfortunately, car accidents can happen at any time.
 If you are involved in this type of accident, you are entitled to compensation in case the accident ensued from the other driver’s negligence.
 However, being involved in an auto accident can elicit trauma, confusion, and heightened emotions.
-It can cause you to panic and make minor auto accident claim mistakes that can cost you the compensation you need to recover from injuries and damages.
+It can cause you to panic and make minor auto accident lawsuit mistakes that can cost you the compensation you need to recover from injuries and damages.
 Here are some mistakes people often make after a car accident case and how to also avoid them.

 1. Not Calling the Police

 Don’t allow anyone to persuade you not to get in touch with the police.
 If you don’t, the insurance companies and the jury may wonder why you didn’t want to ask for a police investigation.
 Even if it was a small accident and you only have minor injuries, call 911.

 When they arrive at the scene, they may collect valuable evidence that can work in your favor.
 They can look at the scene of the accident, take photos, and track down witnesses.
 You can also use the police report and statements as a launching point for your auto accident lawsuit for recovery.

 2. Not Seeking Medical Care Right After the Accident

 While you may feel fine, you need to seek medical attention right after the car accident.
 During the accident, your body can enter into a fight-or-flight mode, causing adrenalin to course through your body.
 The adrenalin may mask any pain and symptoms until after the accident, so it’s safe to see a doctor.